unitfactory/api/docs/guidelines.md

  - `204` - No Content, on resource updates or actions
  - `400` - Bad Request, if the request contains invalid data
  - `401` - Unauthorized, invalid or missing access token
- - `403` - Forbidden, not allowd to access this resource
+ - `403` - Forbidden, not allowed to access this resource
  - `404` - Not Found, resource not found
+ - `429` - Too Many Requets, rate limiting
  - `500` - Internal Server Error, something went wrong on our end

 ### Content-Type & Accept headers